GPII/universal/documentation/ResetComputer.md

 }
 ```

+## Reset on System Start

+The local flow manager provides a boolean option "resetAtStart" that serves as a flag indicating whether the computer
+should be reset on system start.
+This flag is set to `false` by default.
+Setting it to `true` will reset the computer
+on system start.
+This flag is set to true in GPII configs that run the local flow manager in the production mode.

 When GPII starts, `defaultSettings.json5` is automatically copied from `testData/defaultSettings` directory to the GPII
 settings directory if it hasn't been copied.
 GPII reads the default settings from `defaultSettings.json5` located
 at the GPII settings directory.
 Users are invited to edit the default settings file at the settings directory instead